 - Complications from anesthesia

 Ask your child’s healthcare provider how to help your child get ready.
-Your child should not eat or drink anything after midnight before the day of the procedure.
+Have your child follow any directions you are given about not eating or drinking before the procedure.
 Your child may also need to stop taking any medicine before the procedure.

-Your child’s healthcare provider may want some extra tests before the procedure.
+Your child may need some extra tests before the procedure.
 These might include:

-- Echocardiogram, to look at the heart's anatomy and blood flow through the heart
+- Echocardiogram.
+This is done to see the heart anatomy and blood flow through the heart.

 Talk with your child’s healthcare provider about what to expect during the procedure.
 In general:

 - Your child will be given anesthesia before the procedure starts.
-It’s usually done through an IV.
-Your child will sleep deeply and painlessly during the operation.
-He or she won’t remember it afterward.
+It’s often done through an IV (intravenous) line.
+Your child will sleep deeply and painlessly during the procedure.
+Your child won’t remember it later.

-- The repair will take about 2 hours.
+- The procedure will take about 2 hours.